iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

 - **Named ownership**
   - Define who owns:
     - AI feature requirements and claims
-    - **AI release decisions:** who approves shipping a new model/SDK version (or changing thresholds/output mapping), based on evidence, risk review, and confirmed device/OS compatibility
+    - **AI release decisions:** who approves shipping a new model / software development kit (SDK) version (or changing thresholds/output mapping), based on evidence, risk review, and confirmed device/operating system (OS) compatibility
     - safety and risk decisions
     - **AI-related user support and escalation:** how users report AI issues, what information support collects (without unnecessary sensitive data), how cases are triaged, and when/ how they are escalated to product/engineering or vendors